-Also called decorative chrome plating, nickel-chrome plating involves electroplating a thin layer of nickel onto the item before the chrome layer is plated onto it.
-Copper may also be electroplated on the item prior to the application of the nickel.
-The layer of nickel adds smoothness, reflectivity and corrosion resistance.
-The chrome layer that is applied on top of it is very thin, measuring in the millionths of an inch.
-The appearance of decorative chrome primarily comes from the nickel plating.
+Also referred to as decorative chrome plating, nickel chrome plating involves the electroplating of a thin layer of nickel on the item before it is chrome plated.
+Copper can also be electroplated prior to applying nickel to the item.
+The nickel plating adds smoothness, reflectivity and corrosion resistance.
+The layer of chrome applied to it is very thin, measuring only millionths of an inch.
+The appearance of decorative chrome comes primarily from the nickel plating.

 Surface tension measurements are often inaccurate.
-The thicker chrome coatings do not provide as good of resistance to corrosion.
-Finally, the process is difficult to control and is substantially more expensive than the spray chrome process.
+Thicker chrome coatings do not provide as good corrosion resistance.
+Finally, the process is difficult to control and significantly more expensive than the spray chrome process.

-It's much cheaper and you don't have to send your part off for chroming.
-Instead, people are able to chrome spray their items in their garages using equipment that they have on hand along with a spray gun.
-Spray chrome provides a strong and durable finish that is scratch-, tarnish- and corrosion-resistant.
-The coatings are thicker, and it does not use the hazardous chemicals and heavy metals that the traditional chrome-plating processes require.
+It's much cheaper and you don't have to send your part in for chrome plating.
+Instead, people can chrome their items in their garages using whatever equipment they have on hand along with a spray gun.
+Spray chrome provides a strong, durable finish that is scratch, tarnish and corrosion resistant.
+The coatings are thicker and do not use hazardous chemicals and heavy metals that traditional chrome plating processes require.